carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 The next step is to create the main file **datasets.tsv**.
 First we put the first lines to this file.
 In each of these `.tsv` files, we can put lines that begin with `#`.
-This will not be read it by the code, and it can be of help to know which information is located in those files.
+This will not be read by the code, and it can be of help to know which information is located in those files.
 We will use the command `echo` with the `-e` flag that will enable us to put tab separations between the text: